sinanugur/cellsnake/docs/glossary.rst

 **rp.percent** Ribosomal RNA percentage.
 We use "(?i)(^RP[SL])" regex pattern to detect ribosomal genes.
 Usually no filtering required for ribosomal genes.

-**Snakemake** Snakemake is a workflow managament tool to design bioinformatics pipeline.
+**Snakemake** Snakemake is a workflow managament tool to design bioinformatics pipelines.
 Cellsnake contains a Snakemake workflow based on mostly Seurat which is an R based single-cell analysis tool.

+**SingleR** It is an R package for annotation of single-cell RNA-seq data. **plot_annotations** predicted using SingleR package.
+You can also access additional plots under singler directory related to annotation.